-The pie chart shows the distribution of the total targets count onto the different groups.
+The pie chart shows the distribution of the total targets count among the different groups.

 Depending on the Start type the rollout will be started automatically or only when the user triggers the start.
 If the scheduled date lies in the past or the Auto start option is selected, the rollout will start as soon as it is ready.
 Depending on the size of the rollout, the rollout can be ready within a few moments or within several minutes.
 Very large rollouts (> 100000 targets) might take longer.

-Once saved, the Targets will be filled into the defined groups.
+Once the rollout is saved, the targets will be filled into the defined groups.

 Rollout approval workflow